 Host-required security deposits

-Some hosts require a security deposit for their listing.
-If you’re a guest and you’re booking a listing with a host-required security deposit, you’ll be shown this amount before you make your reservation.
-The amount is set by the host, not Airbnb.
-In this case, no authorisation hold will be placed, and you’ll only be charged if a host makes a claim on the security deposit.
+Some Hosts require a security deposit for their listing.
+The amount, between $100 and $5,000, is set by the Host, not by Airbnb.
+If you’re a guest and you’re booking a listing with a Host-required security deposit, you’ll be shown this amount before you make your reservation.

 How security deposits work if there’s an issue

-If there’s an issue during your stay, for either Airbnb-required or host-required deposits, the claims process will work the same.
-A host can report an incident and submit a claim for some or all of the security deposit within 14 days of check-out or before a new guest checks in – whichever happens first.
+If there’s an issue during your stay, for either Airbnb-required or Host-required deposits, the process of collecting on the security deposit will work the same.
+A Host can report an incident and submit a request for some or all of the security deposit within 14 days of checkout.

 Note: All payments, including security deposits, should always be made through Airbnb.
 Don’t ever exchange money outside of the Airbnb website.
 Find out more about what to do if you’re asked to make a payment off the Airbnb website.